maxtuno/PEQNP/README.md

 - Add simple documentation for the STDLIB.

 #### 1-8-2020
-- Add the HESS folder with NATIVE and variate implementations of the HESS algorithm to solve (approximate) MAXSAT, HCP, CVRP and the Hyper Loop Algorithm.
+- Add the HESS folder with NATIVE and variate implementations of the HESS algorithm to sl (approximate) MAXSAT, HCP, CVRP and the Hyper Loop Algorithm.
 - SLIME4 is now compile on this project.
 - Add DEIDOS COVENANT Algorithm, to get all solutions of a Sum Subset Problem.
 - Add the longest common pattern (permutation) problem example.